 In May 2019, ahead of Mental Health Awareness Week, Burger King released their ‘Real Meals’ range under the hashtag #feelyourway.
 Spoofing Mcdonalds‘ famous Happy Meals, the campaign was unleashed to start a conversation centring around mental health and show that it is OK to feel the way you feel.
 Teaming up with Mental Health America, their real meals include a ‘Pissed Meal’, ‘Yaaas Meal’, ‘DGAF Meal’, ‘Salty Meal’ and ‘Blue Meal’.

 Though the campaign has created the intended conversation, it has faced backlash for being more of a poke at Mcdonalds, and a potential viral marketing campaign than a true attempt to raise awareness.
-Critics have hit out at that they have not provided information and advice when talking on the subject, while others have praised its ingenuity in capturing the imagination and reaching out to the people it was intended for.
+Critics have hit out stating that they have not provided information and advice when talking on the subject, while others have praised its ingenuity in capturing the imagination and reaching out to the people it was intended for.
 In general though, the opinion is that Burger King missed the mark

 If you or someone you love is exhibiting extreme symptoms of negative mood, erratic behaviour and low self-care, then find professional care immediately.
 For more information, please contact a mental health charity like Mind at 0300 123 3393.